This article is a guest post by Pursuit Consulting Corps member and digital marketing expert Erin Sendor.

 - Reach new customers through paid search marketing and social media advertising, which allow precise targeting to your key demographics.

-3. Local outreach // Engaging with your community online
+3. Engage with your online community

 For small businesses that rely on their surrounding community, localized marketing and engagement efforts should be central to your strategy.